MrBunsy/3DPrintedClocks/README.md

 I found [an excellent write up on designing deadbeat escapements](https://www.ocf.berkeley.edu/~wwu/cgi-bin/yabb/YaBB.cgi?board=riddles_general;action=display;num=1437253052) _after_ I'd designed mine.
 If you're starting from scratch, I'd recommend it.
 This is very similar to the approach I decided on.

 # Using the Library
-Below I will go through the main files and describe how to use the classes required to design your own clock.
+Below I will go through the main files and give a rough overview of how to use the classes required to design your own clock.
+Much of the design is in flux, especially the SimpleClockPlates which tend to require more options and refactoring with every new design.
+I try and ensure comments are sufficient to understand the intent of each class and their major functions.

 I assume a fairly detailed knowledge of the workings of clocks through the code and readme.
 I recommend at least a cursory read through The Modern Clock if you're starting from scratch (although probably skip chapters II and VII, there are better explanations of the mathematics behind clocks and most of it isn't necessary for gaining an overview).